 One of the first steps in working with an electrical contractor is understanding the vocabulary they use.
 This will help you create a plan to meet your goals and budget.
 There are a few terms that are helpful to understand before sitting down with your contractor, including: –

-Rough-in: This refers to the initial installation of the wiring, fixtures and boxes before finishing the walls and ceiling.
+Residential Electrical Rough-In: This refers to the initial installation of the wiring, fixtures and boxes before finishing the walls and ceiling.

 Final electrical inspection: A final electrical inspection is a check-off list that your city requires before you can turn on the power in your home.